Abdul Binate

-Abdul Wahid Binate (born January 24, 2003) is an Ivorian professional footballer who plays for AS Blainville in Ligue1 Québec.
+Abdul Wahid Binate (born January 24, 2003) is an Ivorian professional footballer who plays for Harju JK in the Estonian Meistriliiga.

 Early life

 Binate played for the CF Montreal Academy, playing with the U23 team in 2022.
 In 2021, he won a student-athlete scholarship from the Fondation de l’athlète d’excellence (FAEQ).

 Club career

 In February 2022, Binate signed a professional contract with Pacific FC of the Canadian Premier League.
 He suffered an injury in pre-season and missed the entire 2022 season.
 In November 2022, he re-signed with the club for the 2023 season.
 He also spent some time on loan with Pacific's League1 British Columbia affiliate Nautsa’mawt FC in 2023.
 He made his professional debut with Pacific on July 11, in a substitute appearance against the HFX Wanderers.
 Binate was released by Pacific FC in November 2023, after having made three appearances for the club.

 In February 2024, Binate signed with Valour FC.
 After limited playing time during his time with Pacific, he became a fundamental piece for Valour in 2024, recording over 1000 minutes of action.
 On June 23, he scored his first professional goal in a match against Forge FC.

 Ahead of the 2025 season, he went on trial with Sporting Kansas City II.
 He then joined AS Blainville in Ligue1 Québec for the 2025 season, where he won the Ballon D'or, as the league's best player.

+In February 2026, he signed with Harju JK in the Estonian Meistriliiga.